Step-By-Step Guide: Swimming Starts Off Blocks

 Now, it's time to push off the block.

-1. Position your legs the same we did on the pool deck, but now on the block.
+1. Position your legs like we did on the pool deck, but now on the block.

 2. Lean forward with your knees slightly bent.
-Your hands should reach all the way down to the edge of the block.
-Keep your head between elbows, and don't try to look forward.
+Your hands should reach down to the edge of the block.
+Keep your head between your elbows, and don't try to look forward.

 reaction time swimming